nelimalu/nelimalu.github.io/readme.md

 - [ ] make sending emails work
 - [ ] a tags on all things in experience summary
 - [ ] typing animation async on each line experience page on load
-- [ ] click on image sends you somewhere
+- [ ] click on face image sends you somewhere
+- [ ] contact me button on main page
+- [ ] star rating on project
+- [ ] parallax enter projects from side
+- [ ] copy button for code